This topic describes how to install and configure the VMware Tanzu Application Service for VMs [Windows] tile.

 Download the Windows FS Injector tool for your workstation OS.
 The Injector tool,

-winfs-injector, is an executable binary that adds the Windows Server container base image into the product file.
-This step requires internet access and can take up to 20 minutes.
+winfs-injector, is an executable binary file that adds the Windows Server container base image into the product file.
+This step requires Internet access and can take up to 20 minutes.

 %PATH% to run